Theatre connects communities, inspires new ways of thinking, and enriches lives.

 How to apply

 Let’s make a difference and inspire the next generation of creatives together.

-To apply for our support please download the relevant form below and return to CSR@charcoalblue.com.
+To apply for our support please submit the online sponsorship form, or the volunteer request form, or download our form regarding outreach opportunities and return to CSR@charcoalblue.com.

 The Blue team will evaluate your application at their monthly review meeting, after which applications will be informed as soon as possible subsequently and unsuccessful applications will be given feedback, including whether a re-application might be worthwhile.